Hughshine/hughshine/README.md

 Hi there 👋 Blessing on your day.

-Here's a person in computer science.
+I'm Xuyang Li, currently a graduate student majoring in computer science at [Nanjing University](https://www.nju.edu.cn/en/).
 Feel free to chat with me at `xuyang.li at smail dot nju dot edu dot cn`!

-Academically, I'm working on CompCert now, specifically polyhedral model.
-Also interested in practical program analysis and formal method related techniques.

-Alongside these, I'm accumulating SDE stack, to build & create wonderful and powerful tools to enrich man's life.

-Personally, I hold the idea that, rationality is logically a tool to achieve deeper and clearer sensibility.
-I can't help to dwell in all detail things about human's experience.
-Ultimately, I may head for creating experiences in one or more means.
-Chat with me on these topics!

-Hopefully I will sort out some articles and restart my blogging these days :D

-> Dive deep softly.
->
-> Experience the unexperienced, realized the unrealized, make the unmade, express the unexpressed.

-2022.8.24
+I research on formal methods and software engineering techiques.
+I'm also interested in humanity (cultural aspects) and human-computer interface, creating functional and immersive softwares (or say, "art", :D) to support, expand and enrich human's perceptions and experiences within this universe.

+For former projects, I've worked on verified compilation (see [CompCert](https://github.com/AbsInt/CompCert)) and polyhedral compilation (see [Pluto](https://github.com/bondhugula/pluto)).
+I also know something about relaxed concurrency (see [compiler verification on Promising Semantics](https://plax-lab.github.io/publications/promisingcomp/)).
+I mechanize proofs with [Coq proof assistant](https://coq.inria.fr/).

+If you're interested, just drop by [my homepage](https://hughshine.github.io)!

+2023.10.11